 The fishing season at Spatsizi Wilderness lodge starts the end of June and runs through the end of August; 8 consecutive weeks.
 Middle season weeks (all of July and early August) normally bring the warmest temperatures of the summer and combined with long days make for some epic hatches of stoneflies, Caddis and mayflies.

+Getting to Spatsizi is easy and safe.
+In most cases you will fly from home to Vancouver International Airport (YVR) where you will clear immigrations and customs, then on to Smithers where you overnight.
 You must claim your luggage on your first point of entry into Canada and clear immigrations and customs.
 Failure to claim your luggage will result in your luggage not showing up at your end destination.
+The next day the lodge's private charter will fly you directly to the lodge.
+Reverse this process coming home.

 Specific Flight Details:

 Most anglers stay at the Hudson Bay Lodge in Smithers.
-Spatsizi Wilderness Lodge blocks out rooms, as space fills quickly during peak summer months.
+Spatsizi River Outfitters blocks out rooms, as space fills quickly during peak summer months.

 You will be met at the airport by the Spatsizi Hostess and brought downtown to pick-up essentials, i.e., fishing license, sundry goods, liquor, etc and transferred to the Hudson Bay Lodge.
 If you like small, quaint inns, the Bulkley Valley Guesthouse B & B is a wonderful alternative.
 Also the Storks Nest Inn is a nice small-venue inn to consider.

-Two or three anglers will have the option of camping overnight at the Firesteel River (Tatlatui Park) to enjoy two days of the finest dry fly fishing.
+Everyone will have the option of staying overnight at the Firesteel River Cabin (Tatlatui Park) to enjoy two days of the finest dry fly fishing.

-Spatsizi Wilderness Lodge sits on the shores of Laslui Lake, tucked up close to a steep set of mountains.
+Spatsizi River Outfitters sits on the shores of Laslui Lake, tucked up close to a steep set of mountains.

 Anglers are accommodated in wonderfully constructed cozy log cabins.
 Angler's log cabins are carpeted and have electricity (from a generator) and come equipped with cozy log beds, wood stoves and private showers.